Christianity in the 17th century: Puritan movement and English Civil War

 The English Civil War was a series of armed conflicts and political machinations between Parliamentarians and Royalists.
 The first (1642–46) and second (1648–49) civil wars pitted the supporters of King Charles I against the supporters of the Long Parliament, while the third war (1649–51) saw fighting between supporters of King Charles II and supporters of the Rump Parliament.
 The wars ended with the Parliamentary victory at the Battle of Worcester on 3 September 1651.

 The war led to the trial and execution of Charles I, the exile of his son, Charles II, and replacement of English monarchy with first, the Commonwealth of England (1649–53), and then with a Protectorate (1653–59) under Oliver Cromwell's personal rule.
 In Ireland military victory for the Parliamentarian forces established the Protestant Ascendancy.

 After coming to political power as a result of the First English Civil War, the Puritan clergy had an opportunity to set up a national church along Presbyterian lines; for reasons that were also largely political, they failed to do so effectively.
 After the English Restoration of 1660 the Church of England was purged within a few years of its Puritan elements.
-The successors of the Puritans, in terms of their belies, are referred to as Dissenters and Nonconformists, and included those who formed various Reformed denominations.
+The successors of the Puritans, in terms of their beliefs, are referred to as Dissenters and Nonconformists, and included those who formed various Reformed denominations.